techbrett/OfficeDocs-SkypeForBusiness/Teams/plan-auto-attendant-call-queue.md

 The first Auto attendant or Call queue that answers a call requires a resource account and associated licensing.
 Nested auto attendants or call queues that receive calls that have already been answered by an auto attendant or call queue do not require resource accounts.

 Nesting without resource accounts is the recommended approach.
 This method eliminates the need to create and license additional resource accounts and makes auto attendant call flows and call queue exception handling flows easier to understand and maintain.

-There may however be times when nesting with resource accounts is required.
+However, there might be times when you require nesting with resource accounts.
 For example, when agents in a call queue receive a call, the information in the toast is determined by how the call arrived in the queue.
 If the call was transferred to the queue without a resource account, the agent receives the name of the call queue in the toast.
 If the call was transferred to the queue through a resource account, the agents receives the display name of the resource account.

 ## Click-to-call restrictions